About the Artist

 Owner, Artist, Scientist

-My research and professional writing have appeared in scientific journals including Science, North American Journal of Fisheries Management, Fisheries Research, and the Canadian Journal of Fisheries and Aquatic Sciences.
-I’ve also discussed my research on National Public Radio and the Discovery Channel, and it was featured in Yankee Magazine.
-After nearly two decades of federal service, I retired in 2022 to devote more time to my family and creative efforts.
-In 2024, after witnessing the return of brook trout to the Childs River, I was inspired to join the Association to Preserve Cape Cod as a restoration ecologist.
-Today I work on fish passage, river restoration, and bog restoration projects in the Waquoit Bay region and beyond.
+My scientific research has appeared in journals including Science, the North American Journal of Fisheries Management, Fisheries Research, and the Canadian Journal of Fisheries and Aquatic Sciences.
+But over time, I found myself increasingly drawn back toward creative work and local conservation.
+In 2022, I left federal service to focus more fully on family, art, and storytelling.
+Two years later, after witnessing the return of brook trout to the restored Childs River, I joined the Association to Preserve Cape Cod as a restoration ecologist.
+Today, my work focuses on fish passage, river restoration, and wetland restoration projects across Cape Cod.

-If you’re interested in a commission—or personal modifications to a piece you see at the Waquoit Bay Fish Company—I’d love to hear from you.
-You can reach me by email at mike.palmer@waquoitbayfishcompany.com, or through the social media links below.
+If you’re interested in a commission—or in customizing a piece you’ve seen through Waquoit Bay Fish Company—I’d be glad to hear from you.
+You can reach me at mike.palmer@waquoitbayfishcompany.com or through the social media links below.

 In the studio, and in the field …